issuu/ocaml-protoc-plugin/README.md

 | message       | message option                                                          |
 | enum          | Abstract data types: `` Enum1, Enum2, Enum3 ``                          |
 | map<'a, 'b>   | ('a * 'b) list                                                          |

+## Proto2 type support
+The specification for proto2 states that when deserializing a message, fields which are not transmitted should be set the the default value (either 0, or the value of the default option).

+The specification is vague when it comes to serializing fields (i.e. should fields with default values be serialized?).
+This implementation chooses to always serialize all values, default or otherwise.
+(proto3 explicitly states that fields with default values does not need to be transmitted)

+Most proto2 implementations keep track of which fields have been received and which have not. `ocaml-protoc-plugin` chooses not to hold on to this information, which means that for field of `uint64` with the value of 0 (or the default value if specified), the user cannot know if the fields was present in the deserialized message or not.
+This also means that serialization and deserialization is not symmetrical.

+There are examples where this can cause ambiguities when interpreting a proto2 message.
+My advice would be to set an 'illegal' default value on fields where its important to know if the field was transmitted or not.

 ## Invocation
 If the plugin is available in the path as `protoc-gen-ocaml`, then you